ecedeno83/patch_manager/README.md

 2. On the Register targets page, for <b>Tag Filters</b>, use the <b>Patch Group</b> tag and <b>Windows Server 2016 Base</b> value created earlier for the EC2 instance.
 3. Choose Register targets.
 ![alt text](https://github.com/ecedeno83/patch_manager/blob/master/images/targets.png  "Register Targets")

+### Step 7: Register a task for the Maintenance Window
+After the target is registered, register a patch task for the maintenance window.

+<b>To register a task</b>
+1. Choose <b>Actions</b>, <b>Register Run command task</b> for the maintenance window created earlier.
+2. In the <b>Register Task</b> page, for <b>Document</b>, select <b>AWS-RunPatchBaseline</b>
+3. For <b>Task Priority</b>, specify a priority for this task.
+Digit 1 is the highest priority.
+Tasks in a maintenance window are scheduled in priority order.
+Tasks that have the same priority are scheduled in parallel.
+4. For <b>Targets</b>, select the target created in the previous step.
+5. For <b>Rate Control</b>, you can specify how many instances ca be patched in parallel, either by percentage or number of targets and how many errors are allowed before the patching operation is stopped.
+For this demo lets choose 100 for percentage and enter 1 for Error threshold field, which will stop the task from proceeding on other instances if 1 error is encountered.
+6. Select the <b>IAM service role</b> that allows Maintenance Windows to interact with other AWS services on your behalf.
+Either use the <b>AWSServiceRoleForAmazonSSM</b> or use a custom you have created that includes the appropriate policies.
+7. For Parameters, choose Install to instruct the task to install the patch onto the instances.
+Or, you can choose Scan to instruct the task to perform read-only operations.
+8. Click on Register Run command task